 Canidae Pure offers your pup lots of natural, protein-packed ingredients with none of the processed grains and fillers you might get with other brands.

-In addition to great, wholesome ingredients, Canidae also contains a vitamin-rich cocktail that will keep your dog’s coat and skin in top condition.
+In addition to great, choice, wholesome ingredients, Canidae also contains a vitamin-rich cocktail that will keep your dog’s coat and skin in top condition.
 These extra benefits will make him feel great and keep him coming back for seconds.

 Quality ingredients keep the stomach in good working order while grains, antibiotics, hormones and fillers are nowhere to be found.